Kanonersky Tunnel: Construction

-For the construction of Kanonersky Tunnel, several scientific institutes were involved for design and feasibility studies such as Lengiprotrans,LENMORNIIPROEKT, SKB Glavmostostroy, Research Institute of Transport Construction, PGUPS, MIIT, Metrogiprotrans, Moscow State University of Environmental Engineering.
+For the construction of Kanonersky Tunnel, several scientific institutes were involved for design and feasibility studies such as Lengiprotrans, LENMORNIIPROEKT, SKB Glavmostostroy, Research Institute of Transport Construction, PGUPS, MIIT, Metrogiprotrans, Moscow State University of Environmental Engineering.
 The tunnel project was prepared by Lengiprotrans while the building work was carried out by Giprostroymost.
 Geodetic maintenance of the building was assigned to the PGUPS.

 The Tunnel was built using a sunken tube or immersed tube method.
 The main part consists of five identical prefabricated reinforced concrete sections.
 Each length is 75 m, width 13.3 m, height 8.05 m, weight about 8000 t.
 The structure is made of monolithic reinforced concrete with a thickness of the tray, walls and floors of 0.93 m of buried sections – The length of the site dipping sections totalled 375 m.

 For the building of the sections on the bank of the Sea Canal, the original dock-sluice was constructed.
 After sluicing the created sections, the end faces were closed by metal partitions.
 They were counterbalanced by water and transported along the Sea Canal to the place of immersion.
 They were then joined to an earlier established section, forming a uniform design.
 For the control of the immersion, divers worked underwater.

 The full length of the tunnel was 927 m.
 The tunnel has two lanes and a footpath.
 Along with cables for electrical supply and communication; water supply and central heating pipes connect Kanonersky Island with the city.

 Operation

 Due to nature of Immersed tube method, constant monitoring and repairing has been needed.
 The first maintenance period was carried out between 1997 and 2002.
 Lighting, ventilation systems were replaced, and three drainage pumps were installed.
 In 2004, Lengiprotrans, one of the principal contractors, carried out repair work.
 In 2006, there was a mooring damaged over the tunnel; from it the tunnel was also damaged.
 At the end of June 2009, tunnel repair was again required, after it was determined that the drainage systems needed a replacement.
 The most recent maintenance was carried out in December 2017, at the cost of 127 million rubles.

 Operating speed limit has been a key for longevity and maintenance of the tunnel.
-A new toll road, the central section of which is still under construction, will soon provide a north–south corridor over the island.
+A new toll road, the central section of which is still under construction, will provide a north–south corridor over the island.